MRKSS0/MRKSS0/README.md

 ## 💻 [Who am I?]
 Hi, I'm Marco but they calls me Mark or MRK.
 I love foods and especially pizza 🍕

 What I like mostly, it's coding, coding and coding.
-What I hate mostly, it's when I figure out the error on code, but I never gave up for this.
+What I hate mostly, it's when I find the error on code, but I never gave up for this.

 ## 👾 [What can I do?]